-IN CHINA, LOWER PALEOLITHIC, THE ORIGIN OF THE WORKING OF THE THEET AND THE IVORY
+IN THE LOWER PALEOLITHIC OF CHINA THE ORIGIN OF THE WORKMANSHIP OF THE TEETH AND THE IVORY

-According to Dr. Shepartz, the Chinese site is the first to show that early humans used also animal teeth in order to make their tools. particularly, they used the junction between the rhino enamel and the inner part of the tooth, the most useful to flake and the most useful for cutting.
-Perhaps, these tools were also employed for cutting bamboo, very frequent in the zone , and for manufacturing other tools, for exemple some tools made with bamboo.
+According to Dr. Shepartz, the Chinese deposit is the first to show that ancient humans also used animal teeth to make tools, namely the junction between the enamel of the rhinoceros, and the inner part of the tooth, the most apt to be chipped and the most useful for cutting.
+Perhaps, these tools were also used to cut bamboo, abundant in the area, but also, in turn, to make other tools, of bamboo.

-We add that, even if in this cave has not been found anthropomorphic or zoomorphic sculpture of the Paleolithic, made with these teeth, however, in these findings, we can see the origin of a use, that in China has had great development in every time, and that is the fabrication of sculptures and decorative objects in ivory and bone.
+We add that, , even if it has not been found in this cave anthropomorphic or zoomorphic Paleolithic sculpture , made with these teeth, however, in these findings, we glimpse the origin of a use that in China has had great development in every time, that is the production of sculptures and decorative objects in ivory and bone.

 Archaeologists Find Cave Full of Rhino Teeth", by Willow Lawson

 See also Science Daily

 Tale Of The Teeth: Archaeologists Find Unusual Bone Collection In Chinese Cave

 , by Lynne Schepartz and other researchers.
 March 2001, University Of Cincinnati.